theThings/thethings.iO-atmel-sdk/README.md

 This is the picture of the test project:
 ![Test project](https://raw.githubusercontent.com/theThings/thethings.iO-atmel-sdk/master/docs/atmel_pictures/samd21Xplained_winc1500.jpg)

-## Before to Start
+## Before to Start (IMPORTANT)

-Upgrade the Atmel  WINC1500 WIFI chipset firmware to the 19.3.0 firmware version.
+Upgrade the Atmel WINC1500 WiFi chipset firmware to the 19.3.0 firmware version.

 1.Search in example projects by WINC and select WINC_1500 Firmware upgrade Project (SAM21).
 2.Follow the firmware upgrade Project documentation.
 Reference at the end of the document.